Giuseppe Siri: Episcopal career

 On 14 March 1944, Siri was appointed Auxiliary Bishop of Genoa and Titular Bishop of Livias by Pope Pius XII.
 He received his episcopal consecration on the following 7 May from Cardinal Pietro Boetto at the St. Lawrence Cathedral.
 He became vicar general for the archdiocese on 8 September 1944.
 During his tenure as an auxiliary, he was a member of the Italian resistance movement in World War II.
 He negotiated with the Nazi forces surrounding Genoa and met secretly with partisan leaders, eventually arranging a Nazi surrender that avoided further bombardment of the city.

 Following the death of Cardinal Boetto, Siri was named Archbishop of Genoa on 14 May 1946, and installed on 29 May of that year.
-Pius XII created him Cardinal-Priest of Santa Maria della Vittoria, Rome, in the consistory of 12 January 1953.
+Pius XII made him Cardinal-Priest of Santa Maria della Vittoria, Rome, in the consistory of 12 January 1953.
 At the time of his elevation, he was the youngest member of the College of Cardinals.
 He became known as the "minestrone cardinal" for his relief work in soup kitchens.

-Siri was noted for his staunchly conservative views.
-At the Second Vatican Council (1962–1965), he sat on its Board of Presidency and, alongside Archbishop Marcel Lefebvre and Cardinals Alfredo Ottaviani and Thomas Cooray, he was part of the association of traditionalist Council fathers named Coetus Internationalis Patrum.
-However, Siri once said, "I would describe myself as an independent, a man who walks alone and is not a member of any group."
-He was opposed to collegiality and innovation.

 Pope John XXIII named Siri the first president of the Italian Episcopal Conference on 12 October 1959.
 He remained in that post until 1965.
+He was noted for his staunchly conservative views.
+At the Second Vatican Council (1962–1965), he sat on its Board of Presidency but was anxious that the council's progress in renewing the Catholic Church could be happening too quickly.
+Alongside Archbishop Marcel Lefebvre and Cardinals Alfredo Ottaviani and Thomas Cooray, he was part of the association of traditionalist Council fathers named Coetus Internationalis Patrum but Siri commented, "I would describe myself as an independent, a man who walks alone and is not a member of any group."
+He was opposed to collegiality, as well as innovation.

-Siri, who had voted in the conclaves of 1958 and 1963, was also one of the cardinal electors in the August and October 1978 conclaves.
-He was a strong candidate for the papacy, or papabile, in all four conclaves, in which his support lay mostly with Curialists and other conservative cardinals.
+Siri, who had voted in the papal conclaves of 1958 and 1963, was also one of the cardinal electors in the August and October 1978 conclaves.
+He was a strong candidate for the papacy, or papabile, in all four conclaves, in which his support lay mostly with curialists and other conservative cardinals.
 Media reports suggested that Siri in fact topped the first count of votes in the August 1978 conclave before losing to Albino Luciani, who became Pope John Paul I. Following John Paul I's death, Siri was the leading conservative candidate in opposition to Cardinal Giovanni Benelli, the Archbishop of Florence and leading liberal candidate.
 Vaticanologists suggested that the eventual winner, Cardinal Wojtyła, who became Pope John Paul II, was chosen as a compromise candidate between the two.
-Shortly afterwards, Siri implied that he disapproved of Wojtyła's election.
+Shortly afterwards, Time magazine implied that Siri disapproved of Wojtyła's election.